owncloud/ocis/docs/ocis/deployment/owncloud10_with_oc_web.md

 ---
-title: "ownCloud 10 with oCIS Web"
+title: "ownCloud 10 with ownCloud Web"
 date: 2020-10-12T14:04:00+01:00
 weight: 25
 geekdocRepo: https://github.com/owncloud/ocis
 geekdocEditPath: edit/master/docs/ocis/deployment
-geekdocFilePath: owncloud10_with_ocis_web.md
+geekdocFilePath: owncloud10_with_oc_web.md
 ---

 {{< toc >}}

-This deployment scenario shows how to use oCIS Web as frontend for an existing ownCloud 10 production installation.
+This deployment scenario shows how to use ownCloud Web as frontend for an existing ownCloud 10 production installation.
 It enables ownCloud 10 users to log in and work with their files using the new ownCloud Web.
 While the scenario includes an ownCloud 10 instance, it only exists to show the necessary configuration for your already existing ownCloud 10 installation.

 ## Overview